Measuring impact strengthens the capacity of those closest to the learners

 And that’s what Collective Action Goal 4 at the 2023 Kenya EdTech Summit sought to shine a spotlight on.
 The Summit was co-created by several EdTech stakeholders organized by EdTech East Africa, and sponsored by Mastercard Foundation and other sponsors.

-For context’s sake, let’s rephrase the question: If EdTech innovations make seismic waves, and there’s no one to measure the impact, does it cause a change or disturbance in the atmosphere?
-Sound causes change or disturbance in the airwaves.
-“We don’t have to continue measuring impact, the way we do if it’s not working,” the facilitator, Grace Muthoni said.
+For context’s sake, let’s rephrase the question: If EdTech innovations make seismic waves and there’s no one to measure the impact, does it cause a change or disturbance in the atmosphere?
+Sound causes change or disruption in the airwaves.
+“We don’t have to continue measuring the impact the way we do if it’s not working,” the facilitator, Grace Maureen, said.
 “That’s why we’re here; to learn from each other.”

 Digital divide

-Muthoni works at Metis Collective.
+Grace works at Metis Collective.
 At Metis, they amplify and connect with innovators and help them to innovate for systemic change.
 They bridge the learning gaps with free programmes.
-One is the six-month fellowship, where they personally empower education leaders to turn their innovative ideas into practical solutions.
+One is the six-month fellowship, where they empower education leaders to turn their innovative ideas into practical solutions.

-Metis learnt that those closest to the learners lack tools, resources, and a community of partners.
-These individuals in close proximity – teachers, pedagogical leaders, parents, and caregivers – need to have their capacity strengthened to lead data-driven, inclusive digital learning.
+Metis learned that those closest to the learners lack tools, resources, and a community of partners.
+These individuals in close proximity—teachers, pedagogical leaders, parents, and caregivers—need to strengthen their capacity to lead data-driven, inclusive digital learning.
 These players may be physically closest to the learners, but as long as they are worlds apart as long as the digital divide exists between them.

 Purpose-driven conversations

 The purpose of Collective Action Goal 4 was to help participants think through how they can measure progress toward the end goal of Inclusive digital learning.
-In the first collective conversation – in the EdTech Workshop that happened in August – attendees talked about the enablers and barriers in strengthening the capacity of those closest to the learners, and developed indicators.
+In the first collective conversation at the EdTech Workshop that took place in August, attendees talked about the enablers and barriers to strengthening the capacity of those closest to the learners and developed indicators.

-The other end is measuring progress toward that goal of being inclusive in digital learning.
-And while we’re at it, it’s not just about strengthening the capacity, but realising that all the players are data-driven and can measure and share findings with the communities of practice.
+The other end is measuring progress toward the goal of being inclusive in digital learning.
+And while we’re at it, it’s not just about strengthening the capacity but realising that all the players are data-driven and can measure and share findings with the communities of practice.

-“Let’s not leave measuring to the government and the big institutions,” Muthoni advised.
+“Let’s not leave measuring to the government and the big institutions,” Maureen advised.
 “We can contribute to that conversation from wherever we are.”

 Measuring tools

 “How do you measure progress toward your end goal?”
-Muthoni asked the sixty-four-thousand-dollar question.
+Maureen asked the sixty-four-thousand-dollar question.
 “Which tools are you using and what are you measuring?
-It could be as a teacher you are measuring student engagement or learning outcomes.”
+It could be that, as a teacher, you are measuring student engagement or learning outcomes.”

 Silence.

 “Or you don’t measure?”
-Muthoni quipped.
+Maureen quipped.
 “That’s also an answer.
-If I hear someone saying they’ve come to the realisation that they’re not measuring anything, that would be great.”
+If I hear someone say they’ve realised that they’re not measuring anything, that would be great.”

 That takes us back to the age-old question.
 If we EdTech players are not measuring their impact, how will they know what they are doing right?
 Or wrong?

-When it comes to measuring, it’s different strokes for different subjects.
+When it comes to measuring, there are different strokes for different subjects.
 There is measuring progress and learning outcomes based on the 8-4-4 system and the CBC, the latter being more descriptive.
-There are measurement tools provided by the government, like the Early Grade Reading Assessment (EGRA) and Early Grade Mathematics Assessment (EGMA).
+There are measurement tools provided by the government: like the Early Grade Reading Assessment (EGRA) and the Early Grade Mathematics Assessment (EGMA).

 Ideally, the goals of any measuring tool ought to be threefold.
-One, measure impact.
+One is to measure impact.
 Two, strengthen the capacity of learners.
-And three, strengthen the capacity of those closest to the learners.
+And third, to strengthen the capacity of those closest to the learners.
 However, more often than not, most measuring tools accomplish the first two goals but barely scratch the surface of the third.

-“The tool should be holistic,” Muthoni pointed out.
+“The tool should be holistic,” Maureen pointed out.
 “You need to include all stakeholders.
-As a teacher you don’t, for instance, look at data in isolation.
+As a teacher, you don’t, for instance, look at data in isolation.
 The parents and caregivers also contribute to that goal.”

 Actionable insights

 “We should come up with actionable insights.
 What metrics will I start measuring?”
-Muthoni asked.
+Maireen asked.
 “If you are an EdTech-preneur, what metrics are you going to use to measure your progress?”

 “We measure revenue,” a participant said.
 “It’s important because we’re a for-profit organisation.
-We spend a lot of money to do content and so want to have a return on investment and see if it’s worth it.”
+We spend a lot of money to do content and want to get a return on investment and see if it’s worth it.”

-A player like Ntemata puts emphasis on the teacher who, in their opinion, is the driver of learning.
+A player like Ntemata, emphasises the teacher who, in their opinion, is the driver of learning.
 They measure the quality and wellness of the teacher.
 They measure how a teacher enhances learning in a classroom.
-Their assessment tool is supposed to support the teacher to have 100% engagement with the learner.
-They are of the opinion that if they can strengthen the capacity of the teacher, they will have better learning outcomes.
+Their assessment tool is supposed to support the teacher to achieve 100% engagement with the learner.
+They believe if they can strengthen the teacher’s capacity, then, they will have better learning outcomes.

 Actionable insights are not just the preserve of some stakeholders in the ecosystem but for all and sundry.
 A pedagogical leader or EdTech-preneur can, for instance, look for the usage of apps and study the trends on the backend to arrive at actionable insights.